footcricket05/footcricket05/README.md

   Looking for a team or an organization where I can learn and develop my skills...!

-  I Am Just a High Functionin SocioPath...
+  I Am Just a High Functionin SocioPath.

+  Aiming to leverage proven leadership, problem-solving, and technical skills to successfully be placed at your company.
+Frequently praised as detail-oriented by my peers, I can     be relied upon to help your company achieve its goals.

   *Respect the privacy of others.